Frequently Asked Questions

 Funded Projects:

-Projects will be scored based on the Project Scoring Matrix criteria, weighted to prioritize carbon savings.
-In alignment with UC Berkeley’s Strategic Plan, the Campus Sustainability Plan, and the Regents Policy 4400, projects that counter the effects of climate change, foster diversity and sustainability, and promote environmental justice will be prioritized for funding.
-Scoring criteria includes:
+Projects are scored and selected based on the Project Scoring Matrix criteria, which, in alignment with UC Berkeley’s Strategic Plan, the Campus Sustainability Plan, and the Regents Policy 4400, weighs projects that counter the effects of climate change, foster diversity and sustainability, and promote environmental justice.
+Scoring criteria include:

-CO2 reduced: Project demonstrates quantitatively and qualitatively verifiable short and long- term GHG reductions of the overall campus footprint
+• CO2 reduction: Project demonstrates quantitatively and qualitatively verifiable short and long-term GHG reductions of the overall campus footprint.

-Engagement: Project includes long- term strategy to maximize awareness of project’s benefits through specific means and mediums to a wide- ranging audience
+• Engagement: Project includes long-term strategy to maximize awareness of project’s benefits, through specific means/mediums, to a wide-ranging audience.

-Diversity & Equity: Project includes social benefits for a wide population and advances campus diversity and environmental justice
+• Diversity & Equity: Project includes social benefits for a wide population, advancing campus diversity and environmental justice.

-While the majority of funded projects will be selected by the Sustainability Office based on the selection criteria and identified on-campus priorities, the UC Berkeley Air Travel Carbon Mitigation Program Working Group will also provide input about potential projects for funding.
+The majority of funded projects are selected by the Sustainability Office based on the selection criteria and identified on-campus priorities.
 Contact the Office of Sustainability for more information: sustainability@berkeley.edu

 Fee Transaction: